 Manufacturers use ERP systems like Tally, Busy, SAP B1, Oracle, SAP S4 for financial control.
 They monitor and complete all financial transactions on such platforms.
-These systems can be called Traditional ERP systems.
+These systems are called Traditional ERP systems.
 A traditional ERP system fulfils the needs of visibility into financial and all things related to money movement.
+But, we would like to bring in the picture the more practicality of Manufacturing ERPs vs Traditional ERPs in our content.

 Very soon manufacturers realised that traditional ERPs are not so useful when it comes to managing their sales and marketing pipeline.
 In today’s world, there are offline and online channels to generate leads.
 Traditional ERPs do a poor job of giving an overview of the sales and marketing funnel.
 Manufacturers use new age CRMs to cater to this need.
 They deploy solutions like Zoho CRM, Salesforce etc.